-Where material is submitted after the designated period for written submissions has passed or where the panel has not granted time for submissions subsequent to an oral hearing, the material may be excluded from consideration.
-Unsolicited late evidence or submissions may be marked as having been excluded from consideration and kept separate from the appeal documentation until after the panel's decision has been issued, and then placed on the Board file.
-A panel has the discretion to receive such late material, upon consideration of the reasons as to why it could not be provided earlier and the impact of the delay on the statutory time frame for deciding the appeal.
-The panel will advise the parties if late evidence or submissions have been excluded from consideration.
-This may be communicated by WCAT staff in a letter, or may simply be documented in the WCAT decision.
-If late material is received by the panel, the panel will determine the steps necessary to ensure procedural fairness for any other participating party (i.e. such as allowing further time for a response).
+Where material is submitted after the designated period for written submissions has passed or where the panel has not allowed time for submissions subsequent to an oral hearing, the material will generally be excluded from consideration.
+Unsolicited late evidence or submissions will generally be returned to the party who sent it.
+Alternatively, it may be marked as having been excluded from consideration and kept separate from the appeal documentation until after the panel's decision has been issued, and then placed on the Board file.

-10.00 APPEALS PROCEEDING BY WRITTEN SUBMISSIONS

-10.10 Time Frames for Written Submissions
+10.00 APPEALS PROCEEDING BY WRITTEN SUBMISSIONS 10.10 Time Frames For Written Submissions

-The chair may extend the 180-day time frame for not more than 45 days if the appellant requests a delay in the proceedings to submit new evidence or make additional submissions [s.
+The chair may extend the 180 day time frame for not more than 45 days if the appellant requests a delay in the proceedings to submit new evidence or make additional submissions [s.
 253(6)].